 Regulatory Readiness: What additional regulatory steps would be needed for implementation?

-The Working Group chose to highlight these components of the product proposals because they are reasonably reflective of California’s priorities for demand response and diverse enough to reflect meaningful differences between product proposals.
+The LSWG chose to highlight these components of the product proposals because they are reasonably reflective of California’s priorities for demand response and diverse enough to reflect meaningful differences between product proposals.
 Each product proposal was evaluated using these criteria, ensuring comparability between the products and consistency in evaluation.
 The following section addresses each component for each product proposal.

 Products Proposals

-The Working Group collaborated to create six diverse product proposals.
+The LSWG collaborated to create six diverse product proposals.
 The following sections summarize each proposal.
 Each proposal provides a distinct path through which California’s Load Shift capabilities could be developed.
 The proposals are not mutually exclusive, but many are complementary to various degrees.

 Load Shift Resource 2.0